 Terms and Conditions – TIA Events

-All Tourism Industry Association New Zealand Incorporated trading as Tourism Industry Aotearoa (TIA) events are subject to the following terms and conditions, unless otherwise stated.
+All Tourism Industry Aotearoa (TIA) events are subject to the following terms and conditions, unless otherwise stated.
 A full copy can be downloaded here: TIA Event Terms and Conditions

-If you have any questions about these Terms & Conditions, please email@example.com
+If you have any questions about these Terms & Conditions, please email: email@example.com

-- The Registration Fee is due and payable in full within 30 days of issue of an invoice by TIA, and in any case no later than 15 business days prior to the Event.
-See early bird Entitlement to ensure entitlement of early bird rate.
+The Registration Fee is due and payable immediately by credit card via the event registration portal.
+Payment via invoice is by agreement with TIA only and must be paid in full within 30 days of issue by TIA, and in any case no later than 15 business days prior to the event.

 Member Rate Entitlement

-- The ‘Member’ registration fees apply only to those delegates whose organisation are current financial members of TIA at the time that the event is held.
+The ‘Member’ registration fees apply only to those delegates whose organisations are current financial members of TIA at the time that the event is held.

-- Where the delegates organisation ceases to be a financial member of TIA at the time that event is held, the delegate will automatically be invoiced for the difference between the member and non member rate, and must make payment prior to attending the event.
+Where the delegate’s organisation ceases to be a financial member of TIA at the time the event is held, the delegate will automatically be invoiced for the difference between the member and non member rate, and must make payment prior to attending the event.

-- Participants agree to pay all applicable GST in connection with the event as provided for on the event website, or as otherwise notified by TIA.
+Participants agree to pay all applicable GST in connection with the event outlined on the event website.

-- You are responsible for all your costs associated with the Event including, without limitation, travel and accommodation costs.
-TIA will not be responsible for any costs or disbursements that you incur as a result of your application.
+You are responsible for all costs associated with your attendance at the event including, without limitation, travel and accommodation costs.
+TIA will not be responsible for any costs or disbursements that you incur as a result of your attendance.

-- All cancellations must be made in writing.
-Cancellation fees apply regardless of whether the participation fee has been paid and need to be paid within 10 working days of cancellation being made.
+All cancellations must be made in writing.
+Cancellation fees apply regardless of whether the registration fee has been paid and need to be paid within 10 working days of cancellation being made.

-- No full or part refund will be payable where there is less than three working weeks notice before the commencement of the event.
+No full or part refund will be payable where there is less than three weeks notice before the commencement of the event.

 Event Changes or Cancellation

-- In the event of it being found necessary, for whatever reason, that the event is being postponed or the dates being changed, the organisers shall not be liable for any expenditure, damage or loss incurred by the delegate.
+If, for whatever reason, the event must be postponed and the dates need to be changed, the organisers shall not be liable for any expenditure, damage or loss incurred by the delegate.

 Health & Safety

-- Delegates will adhere to all fire, health and safety regulations which affect the Event.
+Delegates will adhere to all fire, health and safety regulations while at the event.

 Special Dietary/Physical Requirements

-- Please indicate any special requirements on your registration form or email firstname.lastname@example.org with your specifications.
+Please indicate any special requirements at the time of online registration or email firstname.lastname@example.org with your specifications.

-- TIA cannot accept liability for advice given, or views expressed, by any speaker at TIA event or in any material provided to delegates by our guest speakers.
+TIA cannot accept liability for advice given, or views expressed, by any speaker at TIA events or in any material provided to delegates by our guest speakers.

-- Delegates release, discharge, and hold harmless, TIA and its agents from any and all claims, demands or causes of actions that they may hereafter have by reason of anything contained in the photographs or video.
+Delegates release, discharge, and hold harmless, TIA and its agents from any and all claims, demands or causes of action that they may hereafter have by reason of anything contained in the photographs or video.

-- It is not permitted for delegates to distribute or display promotional materials at the Event without prior consent from TIA.
+Delegates are not permitted to distribute or display promotional materials at the event without prior consent from TIA.

 Compliance with law

-- TIA may collect personal information from you (such as your name, home/business address and email) for the purpose of facilitating your participation in the Event, and for event management.
-It may be provided to other event related organisations or entities (such as other event participants, event sponsors / partners and event contractors) for the purpose of event management or TIA may use it to contact you in the future for purposes relating to the Event.
+TIA may collect personal information from you (such as your name, home/business address and email) for the purpose of facilitating your participation in the event.
+It may be provided to other event related organisations or entities (such as other event participants, event sponsors/partners and event contractors) for the purpose of event management or TIA may use it to contact you in the future for purposes relating to the event.

-- If you wish to opt out of your information being shared with event sponsors then you must select this at the time of registration on the registration form.
+If you wish to opt-out of your information being shared with event sponsors then you must select this at the time of online registration.

 - It is the responsibility of the delegate to arrange appropriate insurance cover in connection with their attendance at TIA events.